Project-EPIC/crowdrouter/README.md

 		return workflow.run(crowd_request)
 ```

-Here's a simple WorkFlow that accepts any request.
+Here's a simple WorkFlow that accepts any request and performs the right task:

 ```python
 class MatchingWorkFlow(AbstractWorkFlow):